CornSnek/keystroke_player/README.md

 .
 # Script
 Some examples of the script commands are shown in example_scripts.
 Syntax is as follows (In RegExp-ish form).
-Note that all commands must be terminated with a semicolon.
+Note that most commands terminate with a semicolon `;`.

 Keystroke command = `[A-Za-z0-9\+\_]+=[UuDdCc];`